Lol3rrr/http-server/README.md

 * "-p [port]" sets the port where it should listen on (default is 80)
 * "-c" enables the Cache-Control-Header with a default Cache time of 1 Day
 * "-d" enables the Debug mode
-* "-m" enables the measuring of the performance of the most important functions (mainly used for optimizing code)
+* "-m" enables the measuring of the performance of the most important functions (should only be used for optimization)
 * "-t" enables the Templating System

 ### Templating System